awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-settings-viewing-advanced-security-app.md

-# Enabling User Pool Advanced Security from Your App<a name="user-pool-settings-viewing-advanced-security-app"></a>
+# Enabling user pool advanced security from your app<a name="user-pool-settings-viewing-advanced-security-app"></a>

 After you configure the advanced security features for your user pool, you need to enable them in your web or mobile app\.